 Signs of good recovery:

-- No persistent pain (discomfort after LASIK or PRK generally lasts less than 48 hours)
+- No persistent pain (discomfort after LASIK or PRK usually lasts less than 48 hours)

-⚠️ Consult your ophthalmologist immediately if you experience:
+⚠️ Consult your ophthalmologist promptly if you experience:

 - Severe pain